LemUhuru/miniapps/README.md

 # Mini-Apps

-Repo containing multiple react apps used to teach various JavaScript, React, and Redux fundamentals.
+Multiple React/NodeJS apps used to teach various JavaScript and FullStack fundamentals.